N-Body Simulations of Collective Effects in Spiral and Barred Galaxies: THE EFFECTS OF SOFTENING IN N-BODY SIMULATIONS OF DISK GALAXIES

-The price one pays for reduced softening in small-N simulations is the increase in relaxation rate.
-To compensate, one needs to use a correspondingly increased number of particles, for otherwise the collision-induced heating will swamp the density wave activity and reduce the wave amplitude.
-How much the particle number needs to be increased for a given choice of softening can be found empirically (recalling the fact that the traditional rules of thumb in cases with collective effects may not always apply, since we do not want to kill the right kind of collisional relaxation due to collective effects).
+The price one pays for reduced softening in small-N simulations is the increase in relaxation (heating) rate and the formation of local instability clumps (see later among the morphological plots in \S3.1).
+To compensate for the unrealistic degree of relaxation in small-softening simulations, one needs to use a correspondingly increased number of particles.
+How much the particle number needs to be increased for a given choice of softening parameter can in fact be obtained empirically.
+For 2D simulations, we found that for a factor of $f$ reduction in the particle softening parameter, an increase of $f^2$ is needed in the number of particles to keep the heating effect in check.
+This scaling behavior had also been found in previous studies by other authors (e.g. Thomasson, Donner \& Elmegreen 1991).